nsnakhil/To-do-/README.md

     python manage.py runserver

-Note: The default DB in-built in Django is sqlite3 and we are using it as our feautures of our data are pretty simple.
+Note: The default DB in-built in Django is sqlite3 and we are using it as our features of our data are pretty simple.